 Preparation for the Sale of Your Home

-Updating, decluttering, and staging your property are merely starting points in preparation for putting your property on the market.
-Once that’s completed, there are still many more things you need to do, to make selling your home on your own, a success.
+Updating, decluttering, and staging your property are merely starting points in preparing to put it on the market.
+Once that’s completed, there are still many more things you need to do to make selling your home on your own a success.

 Here are just a few of the numerous additional responsibilities of concern:

-You need a market analysis of the value of your home.
+You need a market analysis of your home’s value.
 You don’t want to overprice your real estate.

 Can you approach your house sale like a professional?
 If you can’t.
 IT WON’T WORK!
 Potential buyers have no emotional attachment to YOUR property.
 They enter with an open—and most often—negative mindset.